As architects and architecture students, one of our favourite topics we like to discuss and keep up to date on is the ‘architect’s salary’.

 A small diverse designed based practice on the whole is full of opportunities, and provides experience in all aspects of the business and construction processes, which we believe creates better job satisfaction.

 …So it can be a very careful balance

-How much does an architect assistant make?
+How much does an architect intern and assistant make?

 Current statics show that there is approximately a 20% increase in income between an architecture assistant with 2 or less years’ experience and an assistant with 2 to 4 years’ experience.

 This is due to the fact that most new architecture graduates will experience a steep learning curve when they first enter into the profession, as it takes time to get up to speed, and this is therefore reflected in the pay scale.

 How much does a newly qualified architect make & what is the starting salary?